Request for Proposals

 Notification and Payment of Awards:

 HumanitiesDC will notify applicants of their status (funded or denied) no more than 45 days after the application deadline.
 Grant award recipients will receive an official grant award letter through the online system which will include a link to submit acceptance forms and to sign the grant conditions.
-Denied applicants will be given one week to request a summary of panelist comments.
+Denied applicants may request a summary of panelist comments.

 For award recipients, the date of payment is subject to the availability of funds and the processing of required documentation.
 Awards are disbursed via direct deposit, and all awarded applicants are required to submit an automated clearing house (ACH) form which is made available through the online grants portal.